The Molly Maguires (film): Plot

-The film begins in a coalmine in Pennsylvania in the 1876.
-Coal is still dug by hand and taken out on rails in wagons pulled by ponies.
+In a coalmine in Pennsylvania in 1876, coal is still dug by hand and taken out on rails in wagons pulled by ponies.
 Pit props are improvised with timber.
 Conditions are always dirty, often cramped and generally unhealthy.
 Miners are shown with naked flames on their hats as their only light source.
 Men are shown planting charges.
 This appears to be work-related but all men leave the mine and the resultant explosion destroys the mine.

-Pinkerton sends James McParlan (Richard Harris) to investigate.
-He arrives by train in the late evening and goes to a local bar and orders a beer, while Kehoe (Sean Connery) observes and motions for Dougherty and Frazier to deal with the matter.
+Allan Pinkerton sends Irish immigrant James McParlan to investigate.
+He arrives by train in the late evening and goes to the town's local pub and orders a beer, while Jack Kehoe, the Molly Maguires' leader, observes and motions for two of his men, Dougherty and Frazier, to deal with the matter.
 McParlan joins Dougherty and Frazier at a card table and says he is looking for work in the mine.
 They are suspicious and see his hands have never dug coal.
 They accuse him of cheating and deliberately start a fight.
-Police Captain Davies (Frank Finlay) breaks up the fight and arrests McParlan.
-However this is just a ploy as the police know McParlan's role.
-Davies explains to McParlan the problem of the Molly Maguires - and that they are named after a gang in Ireland.
+Police Captain Davies, a Welshman, breaks up the fight and arrests McParlan.
+However, this is just a ploy as the police know McParlan's role.
+Davies explains to McParlan the problem of the Molly Maguires—and that they are named after a gang in Ireland.
 They need an inside man to infiltrate the pit.

 McParlan rents a room from Mary Raines and gives his name as McKenna.
 He goes to the pit to ask for a job and is told to come back at five o'clock in the morning on the following day.
 Back at the house he befriends Mary's father.